Letting the tiger out of its cage: bosonic coding without concatenation: Examples of tiger codes

-The \(X\) distance \(d_X = 2\) since single losses are not in the kernel of \(\HZ \).
-This code is a special case of the Fock-state repetition code, whose \(Z\) distance is discussed in the next subsection.
+The \(X\)-distance is \(d_X = 2\), since the lowest-degree undetectable $X$-error is $\hat{a}_1 \hat{a}_2$, which gives the logical $X$ operator.
+This code is a special case of the Fock-state repetition code, whose \(Z\)-distance is discussed in the next subsection.